ComradeKeys/IrrIMGUI/README.md

 **ATTENTION:** The version on the master branch is unstable.
 For a stable version please look at [Latest Version News](#LatestVersionNews).

+Created in struggle, by will of the people

 ## Index

 * [Introduction](#Introduction)